Erfan-Mashayekh/Erfan-Mashayekh.github.io/_posts/2016-08-01-immeresed-boundary-method.md

 $$ d_{Fp} > 0, \quad  -2 \sqrt{2} \Delta x \leq d_{Gp} \leq 0, \quad d_{Op} < -2 \sqrt{2} \Delta x $$

+image points can be located by reflecting ghost points relative to the solid object's boundary (IB).
+This is achieved by determining the normal vector from the ghost point and then doubling its magnitude.

 <img src="/images/ibm_ibm.jpg" alt="Picture" width="500" style="display: block; margin: 0 auto" />

 ## Results